-As discussed in section 9.2, in July 2008, Fortune River collected 108 samples from the surface of the three largest dumps.
+In July 2008, Fortune River collected 108 samples from the surface of the three largest dumps, as discussed in section 6.1.2.
 Inspectorate analyzed the samples for gold by fire assay followed by AA and also conducted ICP multi-element analysis.
-One hour, cold cyanide extraction tests for gold and silver were also conducted by Inspectorate on 30g pulp samples that were derived from surface dump samples.
+One hour, cold cyanide extraction tests for gold and silver were also conducted by Inspectorate on 30g pulp samples that were derived from the surface dump samples.
 Average extraction by cold cyanide was 98% of the gold and 104% of the silver.